FRC1799/readme_repo/Command.md

 21|camera ||yes|Not neeed in teleop mode||

-Below is the list of Commands we might use in Autonomous mode
+## list of Commands we might use in Autonomous mode

 | S.no | Command | Keys | used in autonomous mode |java Command covering this|comments|
 |------|---------|------|-------------------------|--------|--|